wellrestedphp/wellrested/README.md

 [![Build Status](https://travis-ci.org/pjdietz/wellrested.svg?branch=two)](https://travis-ci.org/pjdietz/wellrested)

-WellRESTed is a microframework for creating RESTful APIs in PHP.
+WellRESTed is a micro-framework for creating RESTful APIs in PHP.
 It provides a lightweight yet powerful routing system and classes to make working with HTTP requests and responses clean and easy.

 Requirements
 ------------